 - Expensive parts – are you on a budget?
 Then an automatic might not necessarily be a good option for you.
 The reason for this being, that generally, automatic car parts cost more than manual parts, regardless if they are second-hand or new.

 - Lack of driving thrills – if you enjoy driving and like the feeling of changing gears because you feel as if you have a better connection with your car, then it may be harder for you to adjust to not having a clutch anymore.

 The pros of buying a manual car

 - More control – By having a manual gearbox, you have more control of the car as you get to choose which gear you want to use.
-This is proven to be beneficial when in wintery conditions, as if icy, it’s best to be in a high gear.
+This is proven to be beneficial when in wintery conditions, for example in icy weather it’s best to be in a high gear.

 - Cheap to maintain – due to the lack of complexity in design with manual cars, this results in less maintenance for the car in comparison to an automatic.
-This means as well, the repair costs tend to be cheaper, however, if the clutch goes, we will say this will be a different story.
+This means the repair costs tend to be cheaper, however, if the clutch goes, that will be a different story!

 The cons of a manual car

-- Not safe – as by having to change your gears in a manual, this means at times you will have to have one hand on the steering wheel, so automatic cars are deemed to be safer as you can keep both hands on the wheel.
+- Not safe – having to change your gears in a manual means that at times you will have one hand on the steering wheel, so automatic cars are deemed to be safer as you can keep both hands on the wheel.

 - Can cause leg ache – by continuously changing your gears throughout your journey, this can cause some considerable leg ache because your left foot never gets a break, especially if you’re not a motorway driver.

 To conclude, when it comes to this argument we’d say there is no simple right or wrong, or good or bad in this scenario.
 This is due to the fact, it all comes down to what your driving style is, to what type of journeys you take on a daily basis, but also what sort of budget you have.